puppetlabs/puppetlabs-apache/README.md

 #####`proxy_pass`

-Specifies an array of path => uri for a proxypass configuration.
+Passes a list of hashes to the vhost to create `ProxyPass` or `ProxyPassMatch` statements as per the [`mod_proxy` documentation](http://httpd.apache.org/docs/current/mod/mod_proxy.html).
 Defaults to 'undef'.

 Example: